The following example is a quick walk-through of the basics of importing an existing Visual MODFLOW Classic or MODFLOW data set.

 •Click (Next Step) to proceed.
 You will arrive at the "Select the Next Step" options screen

-•You will arrive at a choice screen; here you can proceed to some of the “non-essential” inputs for the model, such as Zone Budget Zones, Particle Tracking, and Observation Wells.
-Or, you can proceed to Running the simulation.
+•You will arrive at a choice screen; where you can proceed to define some of the “non-essential” inputs for the model, such as Zone Budget Zones, Particles, and Observation Wells.
+Or, you can proceed to setting up a model simulation run.

 •Click the [Select Run Type] button to proceed (Mouse over this and you will see the blue arrow appear on top; just left click once to select this option.
 (Alternatively, the (Next step) button will take you to this step, as it is pre-defined as the default step.)